Business & Tax

 • Maintain standards in regulated industries

-• Support public safety, health, or consumer protection
+• Support public safety and consumer protection

-• Provide oversight for certain types of commercial activity
+• Provide oversight of commercial activity

 Common Misunderstandings